dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 400 w (km)

-distribution, the one-sigma range contains 68 percent of the probability—conveniently close to 2/3.
+distribution, the one-sigma range contains 68 percent of the probability — conveniently close to 2/3.
 When we ask our plausible ranges to contain a 2/3 probability, we are estimating a one-sigma range.

 The two log-normal distributions supply the probabilistic description required to combine the plausible ranges.
 The rules of probability theory (Problem 7.5) produce the following two-part recipe.